 - If you change your mind, blank out the entire field before you enter another answer

 - May be multiple-choice, check-all-that-apply, hot spot, drag-and-place, or fill-in-the-blank

 - You are able to click on browser-like tabs on top of the computer screen to go back and forth between the case study scenario and resource documents provided

 Team Members in the Course

-In the course, you'll see a few team members that will be either be in videos or support questions.
-These include myself (Isaac Oakeson), my brother, Mark Oakeson, and our team members Jason Chao (video problems), and Fransisca Wijaya (lead support).
-Mark and I will be jumping on to help answer questions found throughout the comment sections, via email, as well as on our private FB group (go join that now!).
+In the course, you'll see a few team members that will be either in videos or support questions.
+These include myself (Isaac Oakeson), my brother, Mark Oakeson, and our team members Jason Chao (video problems), and Fransisca Wijaya (lead support), and Cody Sims (video problems).
+Mark and I will be jumping on to help answer questions found throughout the comment sections, via email, and on our private FB group.

 Alright, that about wraps it up.
-Let's get into it now so you can get to the real work.
-If you have any questions about the exam or any comments then leave them below or jump on the private FB group and we'll get your questions answered!
+Let's get into it now so you can get to the actual work.
+If you have questions about the exam or any comments, leave them below or jump on the private FB group, and we'll get your questions answered!

 Let's do this!!